 When constructing a new building, one of the biggest things to think about is the foundation.
-The foundation provides a level surface for the building, protection from forces like earthquakes and floods, and increased stability overall.
-However, a proper foundation with a layer of radon rocks also provides protection from the natural radon gas in the earth.
+The foundation provides a level surface for the building, protection from forces like earthquakes and floods, and increased stability.
+However, a proper foundation with a layer of radon rocks also protects the natural radon gas in the earth.
 Let’s take a closer look at this crucial material and why it’s necessary to include a layer beneath every foundation.

 What are Radon Rocks?

-Radon rocks are made specifically for the construction industry and is typically a mix of rocks 10-30mm in size.
-It can also be called under slab rock because it’s most often used for the underside of basement floors in new home construction.
+Radon rocks are made specifically for the construction industry and typically mix 10-30mm in size.
+It can also be called under-slab rock because it’s most often used for the underside of basement floors in new home construction.
 It can also be used in other underground projects such as decks and parking lots.
 Since the rocks are natural, they can vary in colour from batch to batch.

 Radon rock acquired its name because it is used to aerate radon gas away from the building as uranium in soil and rock breaks down over time.
-Since it is a permeable rock, it can be very effective in reducing or eliminating radon gas in buildings, as well as preventing the settling of radon gas in basements and concrete floors.
+Since it is a permeable rock, it can be very effective in reducing or eliminating radon gas in buildings and preventing the settling of radon gas in basements and concrete floors.